arhat-dev/dukkha/README.md

 A typical build automation tool only takes one or two from the above at the same time, but we have them all in `dukkha` thanks to the [rendering suffix][rs] support.

-## Non-Goals

-- To replace any existing tool
-  - `dukkha` only wraps other tools for common use cases to ease your life with devops pipelines
-- To build a custom cli tool to support all kinds of tasks

 ## Features

 ### Content Rendering Features